vuejs/docs/src/guide/typescript/composition-api.md

 </template>
 ```

-Note that for strict type safety, it is necessary to use an `if` type guard or optional chaining when accessing the `el.value`.
+Note that for strict type safety, it is necessary to use optional chaining or type guards when accessing `el.value`.
 This is because the initial ref value is `null` until the component is mounted, and it can also be set to `null` if the referenced element is unmounted by `v-if`.

 ## Typing Component Template Refs